Villanova Wildcats football

 The Villanova Wildcats football program represents Villanova University in the NCAA Division I Football Championship Subdivision (FCS, known as Division I-AA until 2006).

-The Wildcats compete in the Colonial Athletic Association for football only.
-They play on campus at Villanova Stadium with capacity of 12,000, with some games at Subaru Park in Chester with capacity of 18,000.
+The Wildcats compete in the Coastal Athletic Association for football only.
+They play on campus at Villanova Stadium with capacity of 12,000.
 They are led by head coach Mark Ferrante.
 Former head coach Andy Talley was head coach of the program from its reinstatement in 1985 through 2016 and led the program to its first NCAA Division I FCS national championship in 2009.